Arkham/juliu.is/content/blog/performant-elm/index.md

 total time.
 When we try clicking around the application, we notice an extreme performance speedup when using the application.
 Albeit this is still not optimal, it's a **huge** improvement with a very small code change.
-Look at the how the shape of the performance graph has changed:
+Look at how the shape of the performance graph has changed:

 ![Before After](./before-after.gif)